Bucknalla/sigfox-sme-ifthen/README.md

 ### Introduction

-To get started make sure you check out the [getting stared doc](http://docs-europe.electrocomponents.com/webdocs/144b/0900766b8144b09d.pdf) for the SME to set up the Arduino IDE and installing the correct libraries.
+To get started make sure you check out the [getting started doc](http://docs-europe.electrocomponents.com/webdocs/144b/0900766b8144b09d.pdf) for the SME to set up the Arduino IDE and installing the correct libraries.

-To configure this example for your own projects/prototypes, change the 'TEMP' and 'HUM' target values to that of your own preference.
-You may also change 'DEBUG' to 1 to enable USBSerial output.
+To configure this example for your own projects/prototypes, change the **TEMP** and **HUM** target values to that of your own preference.
+You may also change **DEBUG** to 1 to enable USBSerial output.

 ### Future Improvements